kashiani/SelfMorphing_GRL/README.md

 # Self Morphing

-This repository contains python implementation of Self_morphing with OpenCV using FERET and FRGC datasets in the GRL.
+This repository contains python implementation of Self_morphing with OpenCV using FERET and FRGC datasets in the GRL (Generalizable Representation Learning) paper.

 ## Table of Contents
 - [GRL](#table-of-contents)